lehy/ocaml-sklearn/README.md

 The tests are in `examples/auto`.
 They are based on examples extracted from the Python documentation.
 A good way to develop is to pick one of the files and start porting examples.
-One can refer to `examples/auto/svm.ml` or `examples/auto/pipeline.ml`, whose examples have already been ported (almost) completely.

 The following examples have been ported completely:
 - [calibration](https://github.com/lehy/ocaml-sklearn/blob/master/examples/auto/calibration.ml)